jidapaThong/WAREE/README.md

 3. The web application

 The website serves as a platform for users to access real-time water level data directly from the homepage, and explore historical water levels through a user-friendly dashboard.
-Users can view realtime water level data for various camera locations, including zone information.
+Users can view real-time water level data for various camera locations, including zone information.
 It features a dashboard that displays a stacked area chart of water levels, highest and lowest water levels based on specified dates, and a feature to change the language of the content.
 Furthermore, it provides the option for users to download historical water level data and a video tutorial explaining how to use the website.